dsgrid/dsgrid/dev/spark_overview.md

 jobs in the Spark UI before or after they complete.

 - HPC compute node in local mode: Use this only for quick checks.
 Same points above for local computer in local mode apply.
 Create a standalone cluster for real work.
+If you use this, set the environment variable `SPARK_LOCAL_DIRS=/tmp/scratch` so that you have enough space.

 - HPC compute node(s) with a standalone cluster: Create a cluster on any number of compute nodes and then use all CPUs for your jobs.
 Refer to the [installation